Things to do in Honolulu

 Photographer: Kaitlin Kelly

-Visiting Lulumahu Falls in Nuuanu Valley involves 1.5 mi. round-trip hike up 900 ft.
+Visiting Lulumahu Falls in Nuuanu Valley involves 1.5 mile round-trip hike up 900 feet.
 This waterfall is on private property, and you need a permit from the Division of Forestry and Wildlife to visit legally.
 Though it’s worth the view, being mindful and respectful of the surroundings is paramount.

 Unfortunately, there is no parking available at this location.
 The DOFAW recommends getting dropped off to experience this adventure.
 The entrance is located at an old hunting station off Pali Highway.
 You can access the trail from there, which leads you to stairs and a narrow path through a bamboo forest.